Jyothirmai-123/WorkHive-Freelance-Hub/README.md

 5. Run the 2 terminals parallely for both frontend and backend.
 6. Open api folder(cd api) which is backend of the project and run "yarn start" so that the server starts running.
 7. Open client folder(cd client) which is frontend of the project and run "yarn run dev".
-8. Then you get a link and click on that link to access the project.
+8. Now, you get a link and click on that link to access the project.